 We are a local St. Louis stringed instrument store that specializes in selling, renting, and repairing stringed instruments.
 If you are looking to rent a cello, you are in the right place.
 Our cello rentals start as low as about $30 a month (when paid annually), and our top-of-the line carved cellos rent for only $60 a month (when paid annually).
-Those prices are when paid annually (which gives you the lowest monthly cost), but you can also pay quarterly or monthly if you prefer.
+While those prices are paid annually (which gives you the lowest monthly cost), you can also pay quarterly or monthly if you prefer.

 NEW!
 As of July 2017 you can now rent your cello online by filling out the form at the bottom of this page.
 We can deliver the cello to your child’s school or you can pick it up from one of our stores – whatever works best for you.

 And did we mention that we do not work on commission?
 We are here to help you.

 Our Rental Cellos Include:

 - Ebony fingerboard and pegs

 - Quality, American-made D’Addario strings